Zhoucheng133/Gamma-Setter-Core/README.md

 ![License](https://img.shields.io/badge/License-MIT-dark_green)

 This is the core module of the **[Gamma Setter](https://github.com/Zhoucheng133/Gamma-Setter)** project written in Rust.
 It contains the core logic and functionality of the application.
+This module supports **Windows** only.

 ## Generate Dynamic Library